Much-delayed figures for last year have shown a record number of deaths from drug misuse in Scotland for the sixth year in row.

-Scotland's drug-related death rate is higher than all other EU countries but it needs to be said that there are recognised issues with under-reporting in some countries.
+Scotland's drug-related death rate remains higher than all other EU countries but it needs to be said that there are recognised issues with under-reporting in some countries.

-While it seems likely that the problem in many countries is worse than official figures suggest, Scotland's drug-related death rate - 218 per million of the population - is by far the highest.
-It is about three times that of the UK as a whole.
+While it seems likely that the problem in many countries is worse than official figures suggest, Scotland's drug-related death rate is by far the highest.

 2. The biggest drugs killers

-Most drug-related deaths are of people who took more than one substance, so-called poly-drug use.
+The vast majority of drug-related deaths in Scotland are of people who took more than one substance, so-called poly-drug use.